 Step 1: Pre-communication stage What does the child need to regulate?
 E.g. exit strategy, sensory breaks, nurture activities, time in with an adult (there may a general plan for most Step 1: REGULATE children like a regulation station but for others this will be individualised) How will you know the child is regulated?
 E.g. body language, temperature, ability to talk, facial expression, movements How long until the child is regulated (likely to be 20 minutes+) Help the child to Say: regulate and calm 'Let's take a breather at the regulation station then we can work this out together.' their fight/flight/freeze 'I can tell this has made you feel really upset/angry/scared; let me help you.' responses 'I'm here to help, let's take a break.'
-Ctom 2.
-On on the lines of communication Step 2: Open the lines of communication Let the child know that you will listen to them and their perspectives, then do just that.
+Step 2: Open the lines of communication Let the child know that you will listen to them and their perspectives, then do just that.
 This is not the time for lectures or judgement.
-Cour Say: How's it going?
-I wanted to talk with you about Step 2: RELATE Thamba to talk manyou about 310p = 111==111= Step 3: Allow them to explain the situation from their perspective Relate and connect Try to goo the cituation from their point of view.
-Demember that children, like adults, may often feel differently about the same event with the child through Try to see the situation from their point of view.
-Remember that children, like adults, may often feel differently about the same event. an attuned and Say: sensitive relationship Can you tell me more about What happened?
+Say: How's it going?
+I wanted to talk with you about Step 2: RELATE 1 Wanted to talk with you about Otop 2.
+REEATE Step 3: Allow them to explain the situation from their perspective Relate and connect Try to see the situation from their point of view.
+Remember that children, like adults, may often feel differently about the same event. with the child through Try to see the situation from their point of view.
+Remember that children, like addits, may often leer differently about the same event. an attuned and Say: sensitive relationship Can you tell me more about What happened?
 What were you thinking at the time?
 How were you feeling? (refer to the Colour Monster puppets) Step 4: Show empathy and help to validate the emotion ('Name It to Tame It') It sounds like you felt (refer to the Colour Monster puppets) It's a horrible feeling when Sometimes I feel when